siva2422/CreditCard-Fraud-Detection-Project-Public/README_.md

 - `credit_card_fraud_detection_model.pkl`: Saved trained model.

 ## Contact Information
-For any questions or issues, please contact [Sneha Patil] at [sneha.khot1995@gmail.com].
+For any questions or issues, please contact [Siva Krishna] at [sivakasagani12@gmail.com].

 ---
 Feel free to reach out if you have any questions or need further assistance!